 Though we had been in Malaysia before, we had never seen its wildlife.
-We decided to go to Sabah, on the island of Borneo, since it’s less touristic than Sarawak.
+We decided to travel to Sabah, on the island of Borneo, since it’s less touristic than Sarawak.
 The best way to watch wildlife in Sabah is along the Kinabatangan River cruise.
 Exactly, this narrow strip of land along the river is home to numerous cute animals.
 As usual, we wanted to discover Kinabatangan River on our own and avoid any packaged tour.
 We did, and though it was a bit of an extra effort, it was totally worth it!